-You might have noticed that Definition SYM did not specify the size of the matrix A, as has been our custom.
-That's because it wasn't necessary.
+You might have noticed that Definition SYM did not specify the size of the matrix

+A, as has been our custom.
+That is because it was not necessary.
 An alternative would have been to state the definition just for square matrices, but this is the substance of the next proof.